Skip to content

 (the same as an IBC - Indicative Budget Calculator)

 The system some councils use to decide how much money people get for their support.
 There are clear rules, so everyone can see that money is given out fairly.
 Once your needs have been assessed, you will be allocated an indicative budget - so that you know how much money you have to spend on care and support.
-The purpose of an indicative budget is to help you plan the care and support that will help you meet your assessed needs - it might not be the final amount that you get, as you may find that it is not enough (or is more than enough) to meet those needs.
+The purpose of an indicative budget is to help you plan the care and support that will help you meet your assessed needs.
+It might not be the final amount that you get, as you may find that it is not enough (or is more than enough) to meet those needs.
+Visit our Paying for Care page for more information.

 Respite care